Enes-Kayiklik/WordDiary/README.md

 ### 🏆 Contributors
 - [Enes Telli](https://github.com/enes-telli): Turkish translation and Telegram admin.

-## Contributing to the Repository:
+## Contributing to the Repository

-We encourage developers, translators, and language enthusiasts to contribute to the Word Diary application by submitting bug reports, feature requests, and translations.
-Together, we can create a robust and multilingual word learning experience!
+We greatly appreciate the interest and support from developers, translators, and language enthusiasts in contributing to the Word Diary application.
+Your bug reports, feature requests, and translations are valuable contributions that help improve the application and create a robust and multilingual word learning experience.

+However, please note that currently we are not accepting pull requests for this repository.
+We apologize for any inconvenience this may cause.
+Nevertheless, we still encourage you to submit bug reports and feature requests through the appropriate channels, as they are essential for enhancing the application.

+Thank you for your understanding and for being a part of our community!